breliu-dv/KnightQuest/README.md

 Explanation:
 - This map level design starts with a very simple spike trap on the **first layer of the cave** and there are only two [green slime enemies](https://user-images.githubusercontent.com/58205103/172133122-672c2ce3-3378-493f-8244-86185c618969.png).
 As you go deeper into the **second layer of the cave**, you notice there are more green slime enemies that is been spawn and spawning more traps and introduce new trap called "the raining spikes".
 Once you reach out to the **purple layer of the cave**, there will be more and more enemies will be spawn, more traps that is introduce such as acid lake and disappearing platforms.
 The main core of introduction in  **purple layer of the cave** are [redslime enemies](https://user-images.githubusercontent.com/58205103/172133457-36292440-3c63-4507-aa01-2c012903d3e1.png) and [blueslime enemies](https://user-images.githubusercontent.com/58205103/172133473-58f5ca6e-438f-4a64-b0a2-a8c361995330.png).

+- In summary,the idea of this map level design is it starts with a very simple and basic enemies, as you progress through the map itself you will found out that the difficulty of the level itself is increasing.

+- One thing to note regards to the design in this map is that it all varies to difficulty of the level "Easy","Medium" or "Hard".
+There are more and stronger enemies in "Hard" difficulty compare into "Easy" difficulty.

 ### My other contributions with game logic